official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 been briefed to the press as one.[^86] The next day the papers were “full of division, threats of resignation over Iraq”, which were “untrue”.

-[^81] Public hearing, 25 January 2011, page 73.
+[^81]: Public hearing, 25 January 2011, page 73.
-[^82] Public hearing, 25 January 2011, pages 73-74.
+[^82]: Public hearing, 25 January 2011, pages 73-74.
-[^83] Public hearing, 25 January 2011, pages 73-74.
+[^83]: Public hearing, 25 January 2011, pages 73-74.
-[^84] Public hearing, 8 February 2011, page 36.
+[^84]: Public hearing, 8 February 2011, page 36.
-[^85] Public hearing, 8 February 2011, page 38.
+[^85]: Public hearing, 8 February 2011, page 38.
-[^86] Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^86]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
 The Burden of Power: Countdown

 429

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford242.
-In questions to Mr Cook later that day, Mr Dalyell asked for confirmation that the
-House of Commons would be consulted before a commitment to military action, not after.[^87] Mr Cook responded that Mr Blair had said no decision had been taken, and no one anticipated one being taken in the near or medium future.
+242. In questions to Mr Cook later that day, Mr Dalyell asked for confirmation that the House of Commons would be consulted before a commitment to military action, not after.[^87] Mr Cook responded that Mr Blair had said no decision had been taken, and no one anticipated one being taken in the near or medium future.
 Mr Cook added: